V-Sekai-archive/tutorial-mesh-to-vrm/static_humanoid.md

 10. Disable downscale skinning.
 11. There is symmetry on X (Blender axis convention.)
 12. Wait a few minutes
+13. Check for the non-existance of weird bone branches.

 # Workflow VRM (Blender)